Trump's impeachment in Ukraine obscures war, risks GOP response - ExBulletin

 Almost three years ago, Ukraine was at the center of US politics with Trump’s impeachment proceedings in 2019 rocking Washington.

-We are almost ready to buy more Javelins from the United States for defense purposes, Zelensky told Trump, referring to the anti-tank weapons Ukraine relies on from the West.
+We are almost ready to buy more Javelins from the United States for defense purposes, Zelenskyy told Trump, referring to the anti-tank weapons Ukraine relies on from the West.

 Trump replied: I would like you to do us a favor, though.

-Trump asked Zelensky to investigate Joe Biden, a top Democratic rival to Trump at the time and now U.S. president, and Bidens’ son Hunter, who served on the board of a Ukrainian gas company.
+Trump asked Zelenskyy to investigate Joe Biden, a then-Trump’s chief Democratic rival and now US president, and Biden’s son Hunter, who served on the board of a Ukrainian gas company .

-The impeachment inquiry, sparked by a complaint from government whistleblowers following Trump’s appeal, has quickly become a milestone, the first in a generation since Democrat Bill Clinton was indicted for an affair with an intern at the White House.
+The impeachment inquiry, sparked by a government whistleblower’s complaint following Trump’s appeal, has quickly become a milestone, the first in a generation since Democrat Bill Clinton was charged with an affair with a White House intern.

-During weeks of impeachment proceedings in Ukraine, witnesses from across the national security and foreign service sphere testified under oath about alarms going off in Washington and Kyiv over Trump’s conversation with Zelensky.
+During weeks of impeachment proceedings over Ukraine, witnesses from across the national security and foreign service sphere testified under oath about alarms going off in Washington and Kyiv over Trump’s conversation with Zelenskyy.

 Complicated stories emerged of Trump allies scrambling to secure the Bidens’ investigations and officials pushing back on what they saw as a breach of protocol.